UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_03.md

 - A Jupyter notebook is a document that contains **narrative text**, alongside **runnable code**

-- Jupyter notebooks have `.ipynb` extension
+- Jupyter notebooks have an `.ipynb` extension

 <br>